timmak/arc-docs/en/aws/intro-concepts.md

 ## Implementing Principles and Practices

 `architect` practice follows many of the principles pioneered by agile and championed by devops.
-We know its a good idea to version our infrastructure.
-We know we need tight feedback loops for dev.
-We need isolation between our development stages.
-And most of all we need our systems to be transparent and exensible.
+Versioning infrastructure.
+Tight feedback loops for dev while maintaining isolation between stages.
+Systems that are consistent, inspectable, transparent and exensible.

 ### Architecture as Text

 - `.arc` manifest file defines achitecture element in the plainest text possible
-- Nesting is deliberately constrained
+- Nesting and syntax is deliberately constrained
+- And comments!

 ### Repeatable and Consistent Builds